DongSearch/Internship/README.md

 #### 📈 Result Analysis
-Due to the state data being limited to frontal input, SDF fluctuations (below 0.5) are only triggered when a vehicle from the left merges into the front trajectory of the ego car
+- Due to the state data being limited to frontal input, SDF fluctuations (below 0.5) are only triggered when a vehicle from the left merges into the front trajectory of the ego car

 ### Overall result

-The Flow Matching (FM) algorithm proved remarkably efficient.
-Even when trained on only 10 episodes using a single random scenario (straight driving with a pedestrian), it successfully learned to follow the intended route.
-A key contribution of this work is the decoupling of SDF and FM: using SDF to prioritize collision avoidance while leveraging FM for precise route following, allowing each module to specialize in its respective safety and navigation tasks.
+The Flow Matching (FM) algorithm demonstrated **strong efficiency** and a **high degree of consistency with the physical principles of driving**.
+Even when trained on only ten episodes within a single random scenario involving straight driving and a pedestrian, the model successfully learned to follow the intended route.
+This result highlights the strong inductive bias of FM, enabling effective learning from extremely limited data.
+Furthermore, the proposed framework shows that meaningful driving behaviors can emerge without extensive scenario diversity.
+Overall, the results validate FM as a promising approach for data-efficient and physically grounded autonomous driving.

+### improvements
+- Simplified SDF Representation
+The SDF formulation used in this work relies on **discrete**, **frontal-only information** rather than a continuous, multi-directional distance representation.
+While this simplification enables efficient training, extending the SDF to **incorporate richer spatial geometry** could significantly enhance safety awareness and generalization.

+- Single-Q SAC for Control
+Although Single-Q SAC allows fast initial learning, it may suffer from **overestimation bias** that affects long-term stability.
+Employing Double-Q SAC in future work is expected to improve **robustness and yield more reliable control performance**.

+- Limited Action Diversity
+The current setup focuses primarily on safety estimation and braking behaviors for visualization purposes.
+Expanding the action space to include **more diverse and natural driving maneuvers**, such as overtaking or lane changes, would improve realism and practical applicability.